bonndan/tusk/README.md

 * use eachwithindex if loop does not contain: break, continue, return
 * prevent useless casting: if ((int) id > 0) where id is already int
 * simplify boolean comparison: "false==" or "true=="
-* add possibility for automatic custom imports
-* add possibility for on demand imports of non-resolvable classes
-* add replacement templates for code like $_POST access
 * handle var definition in conditional paths